jenmak/day-ai/DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy both the frontend and backend of your DayAI application to Vercel.
+This guide will help you deploy both the frontend and backend of your Drip Drop application to Vercel.

 ## Prerequisites